100+ Fun Creative Writing Prompts for Kids (and Kids at Heart!)

 Don't worry about editing.
 Just press start and go for it!

-When you’re done, take it one step further and share what you—or your students—come up with in the comments.
+When you're done, take it one step further and share what you—or your students—come up with in the practice box below.

-And once you’ve shared, be sure to leave a comment for someone else who has shared their writing!
-We all can learn and grow from feedback.
+And once you've shared, be sure to leave feedback for someone else who has shared their writing!